 For preparation of the consolidated financial statements, in accordance with EU Regulation 1606 of July 19, 2002, since January 1, 2005 the Group has used the International Accounting Standards and the International Financial Reporting Standards (IAS/IFRS) published by the International Accounting Standards Board (IASB) and approved by the European Union and the interpretations issued thereby (IFRIC and SIC).
-IFRS means International Financial Reporting Standards including International Accounting Standards (IAS), supplemented by the interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), previously called the Standard Interpretations Committee (SIC).
+IFRS means International Financial Reporting Standards including International Accounting Standards issued by the International Financial Reporting Standards (IAS), supplemented by the interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC), previously called the Standard Interpretations Committee (SIC).